• High School

 Gather Basic Information: Start your preparation by researching the college's size, academic programs, student-to-faculty ratio, campus setting, and overall culture.
 This foundational knowledge will help you focus your visit.
 Understand Admission Requirements: Familiarize yourself with the admissions process, deadlines, and required documents.
 Knowing these details will allow you to ask ...

-6. 50 Questions to Ask on a College Visit
+6. What to Know Before a College Campus Visit

 10. Planning your college visit (article)